myreceiptt/nota-markdown/202508/iBLOOMING-Web3-living (1).md

 - **Notes**:
   - Requires token standardization across applications and services.
   - Requires coordination of multiple dev environments and UX integration.

 ---

-### 🧩 AFFILIATE INCENTIVE + TOKEN LOGIC

-- **Objective**: Enhance the affiliate system using tokenized incentives and behavior-driven payouts.
-- **Simulation**: None required — already in use via BGC’s commission and reward logic.
-- **Team**: Ongoing under BGC structure.
-- **Status**: ✅ Already live and active.
-- **Notes**: Should be reverse-documented to inform token-based incentive modeling in iBC.

----